Movie Reviews

 ★ ★ ★ ★

-Revisited this movie early in the morning, August 15, 2021, for the first time since I'd begun work on my book.
-Roughly speaking, it's been at least three years, maybe four or more, since I've had any real contact with it.
+Revisited this on the morning of August 15, 2021, for the first time since I'd begun work on (and finished) my debut novel.
+Roughly speaking, it had been at least three years, maybe four or more, since I'd had any real contact with it.
 A fair amount has happened since then--in my life, maybe, but in the world at large, for sure.
 With this in mind, it's hard not to view The Plants Are Listening through a different lens than whatever one I'd employed while last seeing it, whenever that was.
 For me, this has less to do with "pre-pandemic times vs. now" (though I don't doubt some attention could be drawn to that), and more to do with The Plants Are Listening having been written and directed in a Republican friendly area of Florida about a year before the era of Trumpism really took hold (with the start of his presidential bid in 2015, the election itself, and then the four plus years of malignant chaos that ensued).
-It would be beyond foolish to assume Florida was some sort of Eden-like paradise, altogether free from conservative white Christian nationalism (or worse) before then--baldly, this just isn't true.
-But on a surface level, without even thinking that deeply about what I was seeing this time, it felt close to surreal to behold the extended tracking shot near the end, one in which dozens of largely well off people's houses are facing the Gulf of Mexico, without a single Trump or MAGA sign in sight.
+It would be foolish to assume Florida had been some sort of Eden-like paradise altogether free from conservative white Christian nationalism (or worse) before then--baldly, this just isn't true.
+It would also be inaccurate to say that the state is now overrun with Trumpism, to the point that it's visually inescapable and every citizen has succumbed to it.
+But on a surface level, without even thinking that deeply about what I was seeing this time, it felt close to surreal to behold the extended tracking shot near the end of the movie, one in which dozens of largely well off people's houses are facing the Gulf of Mexico but not a single Trump or MAGA sign is in sight.
 The movie was clearly made in a (somewhat) different era.

 In keeping with this I think it would be safe to say that my mindset was less politically oriented then than it is now, though the film was devised with the intent of having more of a philosophical-artistic bent than a political or quasi-"social realist" one.
-I know that the collective conversation around climate change has ramped up considerably since 2014, though the writing was already on the wall then, so I can't claim to have been all that prescient with the brief visual reference to it in the film's opening.
+I know that the collective conversation around climate change has ramped up considerably since 2014, though the writing was already on the wall then, so I wouldn't claim to have been all that prescient with the brief visual reference to it in the film's opening.
 In hindsight, if The Plants Are Listening has a central flaw, it's that it seems to be squarely bourgeois, which may well limit the movie's appeal.
-And the 19th and 20th Century philosophical writings as well as the experimental music and visual art quoted in the film, however endowed with import, could be seen as "esoteric" to the point of lacking the kind of urgency needed to assuage the myriad problems of today.
-While the film takes on some perennial issues related to existence, it assumes the viewer is connecting with it in an agreeable, not harshly judgemental or impatient state; this sort of fare, while not uncommon in certain circles, doesn't pair well with the more flashy/trendy or base/snarky/flip corners of the internet.
-I think if The Plants Are Listening had garnered a lot of hype at the time, and been fueled by loads of money (in terms of its production and promotional budget), and if well known critics had seen it and gone to bat for it, it would be easier to regard it with diminished favor now.
-But since its presence barely even registered as the most humble of blips on the film world radar, it feels okay to give it a complimentary rating here.
+And the 19th and 20th Century philosophical writings as well as the experimental music and visual art quoted in the film, however endowed with import, could be seen as lacking the kind of urgency needed to assuage the myriad problems of today.
+While the film takes on some perennial issues related to existence, it assumes the viewer is connecting with it in an agreeable, not harshly judgemental or impatient state; this sort of fare, while not uncommon in certain circles, doesn't pair well with the more flashy and trendy or base/snarky/flip corners of the internet.
+I think if The Plants Are Listening had garnered hype at the time, and been fueled by loads of money (in terms of its production and promotional budget), and if well known critics had seen it and gone to bat for it, it would be easier to regard it with more skepticism now.
+But since its presence barely even registered as the most humble of blips on the film world radar, if anything, it feels underrated, more worthy of being discovered.

 Police